 You can also visit the following:

-To book a counselling or psychotherapy session at York Clinic please contact the practitioner directly, their details can be found on their webpage at York Clinic: Jemma Austin, Lorna Cordwell, Lisa Matzak, and Tracey Patrick.
+To book a counselling or psychotherapy session at York Clinic please contact the practitioner directly, their details can be found on their webpage at York Clinic: Jemma Austin, Lorna Cordwell, Lisa Matzak, Tracey Patrick and Lisa Wilson.